RituSooraj/AgenticWorkflows/README.md

 This repo contains all the agentic workflows created in n8n.

-Project 1 : Customer Routing Agent
+Project 1: BankCo Premium Routing Agent

-Project 2: BankCo Premium Routing Agent
+Project 2 : Customer Routing Agent and ECommerce Operations Agent

 Project 3: